JonmarCorpuz/ExfilLook/README.md

-ExfilLook is a script can be used to exfiltrate data from a Windows machine using Microsoft Outlook.
+ExfilLook (Exfiltrate Through Outlook) is a tool that helps security researchers exfiltrate data from a compromised Windows machine through Outlook Mail.